This black painted table got something on it that has caused blotches. Is there anything to do to restore the finish? Thank you!

 There are a few things that you can try.
 This looks like water damage or some sort of a product was dropped on the top of the table that caused this damage.
 Did you happen to use a hand sanitizer and set the bottle on the tabletop?
 Could this be fingernail polish remover or could it be some water that was left on top of the table?
 You see it really makes a difference what was spilled on the top of the table.
 I can give you some general things to try to get rid of the damage.

 In a small bowl mix equal parts of vinegar and olive oil together.
 Now take a cloth and apply it to the stain on your table.
 Start rubbing this in and follow the grain of the tabletop.
-The vinegar will act as a stain remover while the olive oil will act as a polish.

 You can try to lay down a clean cloth over the top of the stain and use your iron to iron over the cloth.
 If this is water damage it can lift up the water and restore the tabletop.
 However, if this is anything else it will not work so good.